 - 2Point4 Children – Misery & Babes In The Wood.
 These are 2 great episodes, where they have to endure Christmas at Bill’s mother’s house, and end up in a scary deserted house when they got lost one night.
 It’s a real shame they haven’t released the final 5 series on DVD, I wish they would.
 Their Christmas specials were always really funny, and they always had those enjoyable music numbers at the end too.

 - Blackadder – Blackadder’s Christmas Carol.
 This is a really funny twist on the Dickens story, with Blackadder learning that it’s better to be bad than good.
 And because of the flashbacks from the ghost of Christmas past, you get to see more of Queen Elizabeth and the Prince Regent, who are brilliant characters from the second and third series.

 - Bottom – Holy.
 Mad, rude, violent and hilarious, as always with Rik & Ade.
-This sees them inviting Richie and Eddie inviting Dave Hedgehog and Spudgun round for Christmas, with a disastrous Christmas dinner and appearance of a baby on the doorstep.
-It’s very funny, and the DVD version is longer than the TV edit, because of material that to be cut for time when originally broadcast.
+Richie and Eddie invite Dave Hedgehog and Spudgun round for Christmas, with a disastrous Christmas dinner and the appearance of a baby on the doorstep.
+It’s very funny, and the DVD version is longer than the TV edit, because of material that had to be cut for time when originally broadcast.

 - Father Ted – A Christmassy Ted.
-That classic extended episode where the priests get lost in a department store lingerie department.
+That classic extended episode where the priests get lost in a department store’s lingerie section.
 To be honest, many of us visually impaired people can easily get lost in places like that as well!